Disease Guide ·Hip Dysplasia ·2026

 Symptoms - What to Watch For

 Reluctance to jump or climb.
 Difficulty rising after resting.
-Narrow, swaying gait in the hind legs.
-Reduced activity and reluctance to play.
-Stiffness that worsens in cold or damp weather.
-Muscle loss in the hind legs while front legs become more muscular as the cat compensates.
+Narrow, swaying gait in hind legs.
+Reduced activity.
+Stiffness worsens in cold weather.
+Muscle loss in hind legs while front legs become more muscular.
 Litter box avoidance if sides are too high.
-Many cats show no obvious signs until the condition is advanced.
-Cats often compensate quietly for years

 Diagnosis - $200-$500